enkidevs/curriculum/typescript/introduction/tsc-data-types-i/tsc-any-void-null.md

 ### Any

-As you might've already guessed, you can use type when you want to opt-out of type checking.
+If we want to opt-out of type checking, we can use the `any` type:

 ```ts
 let anythingReally: any = 1;